 - Rename or change permissions for existing keys

 - Use key suffixes to verify that your key value is correct

 The “All Keys” tab shows you all the keys that you have permission to view.
-If you are an administrator, then in addition to keys that you have created, you’ll also be able to see other users’ keys and legacy keys.
-If you are a standard user, you will only be able to see your own keys.
+If you are an Administrator, then in addition to keys that you have created, you’ll also be able to see other users’ keys and legacy keys.
+If you are a Standard or Architect user, you will only be able to see your own keys.

 Administrators who might be looking at a long list of keys can click the “My Keys” tab to view only their own keys, or the “Legacy Keys” tab to view any legacy keys.